onnokleen/HARforest/README.md

 split_vars <- c("rv_lag_1", "rv_lag_5", "rv_lag_22", "vix_lag")

-# Currently, the data still has to be structed and named as in our sample data "rv_panel_data"
+# Currently, the data has to be structed and named as in our sample data "rv_panel_data"
-# We will update the package to be more flexible before releasing it on CRAN
+# which is part of our package.
 df_estimation <-
   rv_panel_data %>%
   filter(date <= "2004-11-01") %>%     # the data is already preaggregated